 The third edition of my treatise, Child and Family Law: Intimate Adult Relationships, which focusses on Scots law and sets it in its comparative and international contexts, was published in July 2022 and I am at the planning stage of the companion volume, Children and Young People.
 More immediately, I am luxuriating in working on more discrete endeavours, including my contribution to the Legitimacy Challenges project and a chapter for the International Survey of Family Law: 2023 Edition.

 Can you describe your office space?

 Since retiring from teaching at Stirling University in December 2020, I now work in my study at home, with all my books and papers to hand and, often, the company of Ariadne, an adorable 3 year-old tabby to whom we are guardians (see photo).

 What is your background?

 Law – pretty single track.
-I began teaching law 40 years ago, first at the University of Edinburgh, then at the Universities of Glasgow and Stirling.
+I began teaching law over 40 years ago, first at the University of Edinburgh, then at the Universities of Glasgow and Stirling.
 For 20 of those years, until 2018, I spent half of the year at my Scottish university and the other half at Lewis & Clark Law School in Portland, Oregon.